safesoftware/BestPractice/BestPracticeAuditSuggestionsAndToDoList.md

 - Check for a workspace devoid of content (ie no readers, no writers, no transformers): ERROR
 - Check how long it takes to open the project/file size - or some other metric to indicate that the project is too large
+	- File size is often representative of large schemas and doesn't always mean overcomplicated
 - Add a section that checks for startup and shutdown scripts.
 - Check for embedded database connections as a security issue - readers, writers, transformers
 	- Currently we can't tell in the FMW reader what is a db connection and which is embedded